 Our favorites were The Fred for it’s quiet, cozy atmosphere, Prohibition because it was like stepping back in time, The Porter for its European atmosphere and excellent beer menu, and Brick Store Pub, just an all-around cool place.

-When we return to Atlanta to visit Thomas and Caroline, we have some places we’d want to go to again, but we know that there are still many more to try.
+When we return to Atlanta to visit Thomas, we have some places we’d want to go to again, but we know that there are still many more to try.

 SAVANNAH, GEORGIA: Learn about the top experiences in our article Best Things to Do in Savannah, Georgia.
 We cover the top places to eat in our Savannah Restaurant Guide and the top rooftop bars in our Guide to the Savannah Rooftop Bars.
 Savannah also makes a great place to work remotely.